tshort/subsurface-keyboard/readme.md

 the wire; just wrap it around the posts a couple of times and solder.
 For the direct wire keys, I used some wire I've had for a long time.
 I think it's wire wrap wire.
 This worked best for soldering to the Teensy.

+Also note that the two keys on the far left and the two keys on the far right are wired together.
+There's space to wire them to the Teensy++, but I don't have a need for them now.

 ## Arcade buttons